Robinson Jeffers: Poetic career

-Many books followed Jeffers's initial success with the epic form, including an adaptation of Euripides' Medea, which became a hit Broadway play starring Dame Judith Anderson.
+Many books followed Jeffers's initial success with the epic form, including an adaptation of Euripides' Medea, which became a hit Broadway play starring Judith Anderson.

 George Sterling and Jeffers were good friends.
 Their fellow-poets Edgar Lee Masters and, longer, Benjamin De Casseres, were correspondents.
-Jeffers encountered D.H.
-Lawrence in Mabel Dodge Luhan's circle at Taos; reports of how well they got along vary.
+Jeffers encountered D. H. Lawrence in Mabel Dodge Luhan's circle at Taos; reports of how well they got along vary.
 In Carmel, Jeffers became the focal point for a small but devoted group of admirers.
 At the peak of his fame, he was one of the few poets to be featured on the cover of Time magazine.
 He was asked to read at the Library of Congress, and was posthumously put on a U.S. postage stamp.

 Jeffers' 1948 collection, The Double Axe and Other Poems (1948), included several poems critical of American involvement in the Second World War and his publisher, Random House, suppressed some poems and included a note that Jeffers' views were not those of the publishing company.
 The book was negatively reviewed by several critics, including the poets Yvor Winters and Kenneth Rexroth.
 By 1977 Jeffers' reservations seemed prescient and Liveright published The Double-Axe & Other Poems including Eleven Suppressed Poems, with an important introduction by William Everson, Jeffers' major posthumous advocate and poetic adherent.
 Throughout the fifties and afterward Jeffers figured as an important voice for the worth and rights of the natural world, as the environmental movement gathered strength.
 His long-time friend, the photographer Ansel Adams, was a close ally in this, as was Edward Weston.